 Exams:

-A Licensed Resident Counselor can take the National Clinical Mental Health Counseling Examination (NCMHCE) at any point during the residency without Board pre-approval.
-The score must be received directly from the NBCC.
-You must pass the exam within 6 years from the date of the initial issuance of the Licensed Resident in Counseling credential.
+A Licensed Resident Counselor can take the National Clinical Mental Health Counseling Examination (NCMHCE) or the National Counselor Examination (NCE) at any point during the residency without Board pre-approval.
+Both examinations are administered by the National Board for Certified Counselors (NBCC).

 Apply for Licensure: